Interesting welcome email stats

 - More than 74% consumers expect a welcome email after they sign up.

-3 triggers which instantly increases visitors trust flow on you and your business-
+Three triggers instantly increases visitors trust flow on you and your business-

 They, as a customer feel special about getting your attention towards them.